Rhodes railway station: Transport links

-Waiting shed heritage listing
+Heritage listing

 The small, gable roofed, weatherboard, waiting shed building without an awning (type 14) on Platform 2/3, dating from 1887, is listed on the New South Wales Heritage Register.
 It is not in use.
 It is of poor integrity, as the context of the waiting shed has been compromised by loss of surrounding historic structures.

 The waiting shed has significance for its rare example of a small 1880s timber waiting shed on platforms 2/3, the only remaining example in NSW.
 This is a rare example of a small early timber building to survive on a suburban line and is of high significance as it represents the form of many similar stations that have been removed or replaced with other buildings.

 Rhodes railway station (Waiting shed) was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place has strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The place has the potential to contribute to the local community's sense of place and can provide a connection to the local community's history.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Rhodes Railway Station (Waiting shed) has significance for its rare example of a small 1880s timber waiting shed on platforms 2/3, the only remaining example in NSW.